kmcmurphy/Covid19-and-the-Economy/README.md

 ## Were there differences in performance regionally across the US?
 insert gdp data

 ## Were there areas within industries that helped to buoy or drag down that sector more than others?
 insert gdp data

+## Were there defining moments in time that had the biggest effect positively or negatively?
+Analysis of Q2 data